Game

 2. Review safety considerations for the activity.
 Remind learners about boundaries and the personal space of others.

 3. Select three or more volunteers to be taggers.
 Taggers represent foods with low nutritional value.
-While handing out the foam balls or noodles, designate the tagger as soda, donuts, chips, and/or candy.
+Hand out the flag belts to the other learners.
+For those chosen to be taggers or "flag grabbers," designate the tagger as soda, donuts, chips, and/or candy.
+Their goal is to tag - or grab flags.
+If you do not have flag belts, you can use scarves and tuck them into the waistline of learners' clothing.

-4. Taggers stand in middle of play area with a foam ball or pool noodle.
-Players stand at the start line and try to cross to other side without being tagged.
+4. Taggers stand in the middle of the play area.
+The other learners wearing flag belts or using scarves stand at the start line and try to cross to other side without getting their flag taken.

-5. To begin play, announce a locomotor movement for players to use as they attempt to cross from one side of the activity area to the other, without being tagged.
+5. To begin play, announce a locomotor movement for players to use as they attempt to cross from one side of the activity area to the other, without being tagged or having their flag removed.

-• Water: Do 10 jumps with a jump rope (garden hose!) or move arms as if pulling a hose to water the garden (10 pulls).
+• Water: Do 10 jumps with a jump rope.
+(Seated exercise: move your arms as if pulling a hose to the garden 10 times.)

-7. When a player reaches the other side, they go down the fit sideline path and return to start.
-They may go as fast or slowly as they like down the path as long as they keep moving forward.
-Encourage players to make a mental note of how many times they cross the play area and go down the fit sideline path.
+7. When a learner reaches the other side, they go down the fit sideline path and return to start.
+They may go as quickly or slowly as they like down the path as long as they keep moving forward.
+Encourage learners to make a mental note of how many times they cross the play area and go down the safe sideline path.

 8. After 1 to 3 minutes of play, assign new taggers.
-Challenge participants to beat their individual scores (successful number of times they pass the taggers) each round.
+Challenge participants to improve their individual scores (successful number of times they pass the taggers) each round.

 Close the Lesson